 NDAQ

 Nasdaq, Inc. operates as a technology company that serves capital markets and other industries worldwide.
 It operates in three segments: Capital Access Platforms, Financial Technology, and Market Services.
-The Capital Access Platforms segment sells and distributes historical and real-time market data; and develops and licenses Nasdaq-branded indices and financial products.
-This segment also offers investor relations intelligence, governance solutions, and ESG solutions; and insights and workflow solutions, as well as operates listing platforms.
-The Financial Technology segment offers Verafin, a cloud-based platform to detect, investigate, and report money laundering and financial frauds; surveillance solutions, including a SaaS platform to assist in complying with market rules, regulations, and internal market surveillance policies; AxiomSL, a risk data management and regulatory reporting solution; and Calypso, a front-to-back trading technology solution for the financial market.
-This segment also handles assets, comprising cash equities, equity derivatives, currencies, various interest-bearing securities, commodities, energy products, and digital currencies; and trade management and colocation services.
-The Market Platforms segment offers equity derivative trading and clearing, cash equity trading, fixed income and commodities trading and clearing, and currency trading services.
-This segment operates various exchanges and other marketplace facilities across various asset classes which includes derivatives, commodities, cash equity, debt, structured products, and exchange traded products; and provides clearing, settlement, and central depository services.
+The company distributes historical and real-time market data; develops and licenses Nasdaq-branded indices and financial products; investor relations intelligence, governance solutions, and sustainability solution products for public and private companies and organizations; and insights and workflow solutions, as well as operates listing platforms.
+It also offers Verafin, a cloud-based platform to detect, investigate, and report money laundering and financial frauds; AxiomSL, a risk data management and regulatory reporting solution; surveillance solutions, including a SaaS platform to assist in complying with market rules, regulations, and internal market surveillance policies; Calypso, a platform providing cross-asset, front-to-back trading, treasury, risk, and collateral management solutions; and handles assets comprising cash equities, equity derivatives, currencies, various interest-bearing securities, commodities, energy products, and digital currencies; and trade management and colocation services.
+In addition, the company provides equity derivative trading and clearing, cash equity trading, fixed income and commodities trading and clearing, and currency trading services; and operates various exchanges, including derivatives, commodities, cash equity, debt, structured products, and exchange traded products; and clearing, settlement, and central depository services.
 The company was formerly known as The NASDAQ OMX Group, Inc. and changed its name to Nasdaq, Inc. in September 2015.
 Nasdaq, Inc. was founded in 1971 and is headquartered in New York, New York.

 Nasdaq, Inc. operates as a technology company that serves capital markets and other industries worldwide.
 It operates in three segments: Capital Access Platforms, Financial Technology, and Market Services.
-The Capital Access Platforms segment sells and distributes historical and real-time market data; and develops and licenses Nasdaq-branded indices and financial products.
-This segment also offers investor relations intelligence, governance solutions, and ESG solutions; and insights and workflow solutions, as well as operates listing platforms.
-The Financial Technology segment offers Verafin, a cloud-based platform to detect, investigate, and report money laundering and financial frauds; surveillance solutions, including a SaaS platform to assist in complying with market rules, regulations, and internal market surveillance policies; AxiomSL, a risk data management and regulatory reporting solution; and Calypso, a front-to-back trading technology solution for the financial market.
-This segment also handles assets, comprising cash equities, equity derivatives, currencies, various interest-bearing securities, commodities, energy products, and digital currencies; and trade management and colocation services.
-The Market Platforms segment offers equity derivative trading and clearing, cash equity trading, fixed income and commodities trading and clearing, and currency trading services.
-This segment operates various exchanges and other marketplace facilities across various asset classes which includes derivatives, commodities, cash equity, debt, structured products, and exchange traded products; and provides clearing, settlement, and central depository services.
+The company distributes historical and real-time market data; develops and licenses Nasdaq-branded indices and financial products; investor relations intelligence, governance solutions, and sustainability solution products for public and private companies and organizations; and insights and workflow solutions, as well as operates listing platforms.
+It also offers Verafin, a cloud-based platform to detect, investigate, and report money laundering and financial frauds; AxiomSL, a risk data management and regulatory reporting solution; surveillance solutions, including a SaaS platform to assist in complying with market rules, regulations, and internal market surveillance policies; Calypso, a platform providing cross-asset, front-to-back trading, treasury, risk, and collateral management solutions; and handles assets comprising cash equities, equity derivatives, currencies, various interest-bearing securities, commodities, energy products, and digital currencies; and trade management and colocation services.
+In addition, the company provides equity derivative trading and clearing, cash equity trading, fixed income and commodities trading and clearing, and currency trading services; and operates various exchanges, including derivatives, commodities, cash equity, debt, structured products, and exchange traded products; and clearing, settlement, and central depository services.
 The company was formerly known as The NASDAQ OMX Group, Inc. and changed its name to Nasdaq, Inc. in September 2015.
 Nasdaq, Inc. was founded in 1971 and is headquartered in New York, New York.

 Gainify provides tools and content designed to help users explore and understand the world of investing.
 All information available through our platform is for educational and informational use only.
 It is not intended as financial, investment or legal advice, and should not be treated as a recommendation or endorsement of any investment approach.
 Our content is general in nature and does not account for your personal financial circumstances.
 Any investment decisions you make are your responsibility.
 We strongly recommend speaking with a licensed financial advisor or professional before acting on any information found on Gainify.
 Before using Gainify, please review our Terms of Service.